roboticslab-uc3m/openrave-yarp-plugins/libraries/OpenravePlugins/OpenraveYarpPluginLoader/README.md

 yarp server
 ```

-## Note on Command Line (CLI) Invocation
+## Note on Invocation
+There are 2 ways to invoke `OpenraveYarpPluginLoader`:
-Note that the string with parameters passed from the CLI to `OpenraveYarpPluginLoader` are parsed within its [`int main(const std::string& cmd)`](https://github.com/roboticslab-uc3m/openrave-yarp-plugins/blob/examples-improve/libraries/OpenravePlugins/OpenraveYarpPluginLoader/OpenraveYarpPluginLoader.cpp#L57-L96) function.
+- Command Line (CLI): Note that the string with parameters passed from the CLI to `OpenraveYarpPluginLoader` are parsed within its [`int main(const std::string& cmd)`](https://github.com/roboticslab-uc3m/openrave-yarp-plugins/blob/examples-improve/libraries/OpenravePlugins/OpenraveYarpPluginLoader/OpenraveYarpPluginLoader.cpp#L57-L96) function.
 This `main()` function is a strange animal within OpenRAVE plugins as commented at [#30](https://github.com/roboticslab-uc3m/openrave-yarp-plugins/issues/30#issuecomment-306237545), which is affected by several issues, namely [#59](https://github.com/roboticslab-uc3m/openrave-yarp-plugins/issues/59) and [#60](https://github.com/roboticslab-uc3m/openrave-yarp-plugins/issues/60).
+- Python: Requires Python `openravepy` module.

 ## YarpOpenraveControlboard